Chorus Australia: Redefining Community Services with a Flat Organizational Approach

 • their playbook community of practice where team members across Chorus continually come together to create and share new knowledge and support collaborative decision-making, skill development, and problem-solving.

-One of the unique features of the culture at Chorus is the Contribution Diamond - a concept developed in-house in their quest for a remuneration method that would better fit their new progressive organizational structure.
 The concept features two dimensions of personal contribution - "Skills and Capabilities" and "Leadership", where each dimension has three distinct levels.

 The definition of “contribution” arose from some basic principles of job complexity, but more importantly from observation and employee feedback on what “good” looks like in the organization now.